-22 Has the competition authority published guidance on how it defines markets and assesses market power?
+22 Has the national competition authority published guidance on how it defines markets and assesses market power?

-In relation to the regulation on dominant firms, the JFTC published four important sets of guidelines, among others: the Exclusionary Private Monopolisation Guidelines (as of 28 October 2009), the Guidelines on Abuse of Superior Bargaining Position (as of 16 June 2017), the Guidelines Concerning Distribution Systems and Business Practices (as of 16 June 2017), and the Guidelines Concerning Abuse of a Superior Bargaining Position in Transactions between Digital Platform Operators and Consumers that Provide Personal Information, etc (as of 17 December 2019).
-These four sets of guidelines were introduced to achieve more visibility for the JFTC's enforcement policy in view of the introduction of administrative surcharges for exclusionary private monopolisation and certain unfair trade practices including superior bargaining position through the amendment of the AML, which became effective in January 2010.
+In relation to the regulation on dominant firms, the JFTC publishes two important sets of guidelines, among others: the Exclusionary Private Monopolisation Guidelines and the Guidelines on Abuse of Superior Bargaining Position.
+These two sets of guidelines were introduced to achieve more visibility for the JFTC's enforcement policy in view of the introduction of administrative surcharges for exclusionary private monopolisation and certain unfair trade practices including superior bargaining position through the amendment of the AML, which became effective in January 2010.